How to Stand up to Failure

 Do you have an experience of failure which comes to your mind often?See results without voting

-And failure cheerfully responds, “That’s all I ever wanted—to provoke you into taking on new challenges."
+On her way out, she reminds you, “That’s all I ever wanted—to provoke you into taking on new challenges."

 Where would you be, if you had not stood up to failure?